davidegat/infiniloop/README.md

 ```

 ## Usage
 Note: MusicGPT will download the selected model (medium by default) at first startup.
-The initial generation will be significantly slower than subsequent ones.
+The very first generation will be significantly slower than subsequent ones.
 This applies to every version of INFINI LOOP.

 ### Terminal Version (`ilterm.py`)